deepsense-ai/seahorse/docs/index.md

 ##### Perform Operations on the Input DataFrame
 {:.no_toc}

-You can access the `DataFrame` passed to the `Notebook` node on the first input port by calling the `dataframe()` function.
+You can access the `DataFrame` passed to the `Python Notebook` node on the first input port by calling the `dataframe()` function.

 <table>